dbpprt/yourly/README.md

 - Push to PlayStore
 - Implement CI builds
 - Add a release to GitHub releases
+- Simple web interface to access all saved articles
 - ~~(basic understanding how flutter works)~~

 # Warning ⚠️